CubicMelon/terumet/README.md

 Like melting flux, creating an alloy requires heat.
 The amount of heat required is dependent on how long the alloying process takes; therefore, the alloys that require more time also require more heat.

-Each of the four alloys can also be created in **block form** by inserting a block of the source material (eg. a Copper Block instead of a Copper Lump, or a Diamond Block and Obsidian Block for Coreglass) -- alloying an entire block will take longer along with the required preperation of making the blocks but will consume quite a bit less flux than doing them individually.
+Each of the four alloys can also be created in **block form** by inserting a block of the source material -- a Copper Block instead of a Copper Lump or a Diamond Block and Obsidian Block for Coreglass -- alloying an entire block will take longer along with the required preperation of making the blocks but will consume quite a bit less flux than doing them individually.

-To create an alloy, simply place the source materials into the input, and if there's enough molten flux all that's left is to wait.
-If an insufficient amount of flux is in the internal tank, the smelter will indicate how much additional flux is required.
+To create an alloy simply place the source materials into the input, and if there's enough molten flux all that's left is to wait.
+If an insufficient amount of flux is in the internal tank the smelter will indicate how much additional flux is required.

 ![Alloying Copper to Terucopper](https://github.com/Terumoc/terumet/blob/master/tutorial/smelter_alloying.png)